iqnev/Partition_tables_and_Bootloader_of_the_ESP32/README.md

 [![](https://github.com/iqnev/Partition_tables_and_Bootloader_of_the_ESP32/blob/master/source/7_04.jpg)](https://github.com/iqnev/Partition_tables_and_Bootloader_of_the_ESP32/blob/master/source/7_04.jpg)

 You can save a lot of memory if you create a custom partition table.
 You have to take this fact into your design before implementing the OTA feature in a product.
+There are now three app partition definitions.
+The type of the factory app (at `0x10000`) and the next two “OTA” apps are all set to app, but their subtypes are different.

 [![](https://github.com/iqnev/Partition_tables_and_Bootloader_of_the_ESP32/blob/master/source/8_22.jpg)](https://github.com/iqnev/Partition_tables_and_Bootloader_of_the_ESP32/blob/master/source/8_22.jpg)